Summer Family Road Trip to Sonoma County

 Natural Wonders

-Safari West, a.k.a. the Sonoma Serengeti, is the ultimate Sonoma County family activity.
-This 400-acre wildlife preserve is truly a unique and educational experience for the family.
-Opt for the 3-hour classic Safari tour, where you climb onto one of their custom safari vehicles and get acquainted with giraffes, impalas, buffalos, and many more animals.
-Your tour also includes a safari walk, where you can visit the beautifully maintained aviary or say hello to the black-and-white colobus monkey.
-Safari West also has the option to spend the night in their luxurious canvas tents.
-Thanks to homey comforts, heated blankets, and Canvas tents imported from Botswana, your family will enjoy the luxuries, sights, and sounds of an African safari, but in Sonoma County Wine Country.
+Safari West Wildlife Preserve & African Tent Camp is fun for the family.
+The 3-hour classic tour lets you climb onto a custom safari vehicle to get acquainted with giraffes, impalas, buffalo, and more.
+Stroll the beautiful aviary or say hello to the black-and-white colobus monkey.
+Safari West has the option to spend the night in luxurious canvas tents.
+Thanks to homey comforts, heated blankets, and beautiful tents from Botswana, your family can enjoy the luxuries, sights, and sounds of an African safari right here in Sonoma Wine Country.

 Giraffes rest in the meadow

 For a bit of nostalgia, the Charles M Schulz Museum is a great way to spend an afternoon.
-Here you will learn all about the late cartoonist Charles “Sparky” Schulz, who lived in Sonoma County for 40 years, and his whimsical Peanuts characters.
-Explore a number of exhibits, visit the adorable souvenir store, and learn to draw your own Peanuts characters upstairs.
-However, the love for the Peanuts gang is not just seen in the museum; you’ll see 5-foot Peanuts figurines all over Sonoma County.
-See if you can spot all 55 of these colorful and unique characters.
+Explore everything about the whimsical Peanuts characters and late cartoonist Charles Schulz, who lived in Sonoma County for 40 years.
+Check out fun exhibits and learn to draw your own characters.

 People look at a wall made out of tiny comic strips that forms a large picture

-Across the street from the museum, you’ll find Snoopy’s Home Ice.
-This ice-skating arena is another ode to Schulz’s beloved characters and is the perfect summer activity for the kids to cool down from the heat.
-This is a family favorite among locals to enjoy recreational ice skating.
-Be sure to check out the Warm Puppy Café for a classic Peppermint Patty Hot Chocolate and visit Snoopy’s Gallery and Gift Shop on-site.
+Across from this fun museum, you’ll find Snoopy’s Home Ice, an ice-skating arena and a cool summer activity.
+Be sure to check out the Warm Puppy Café for a classic Peppermint Patty Hot Chocolate and visit Snoopy’s Gallery and Gift Shop.

 Food Lovers Rejoice